Spiced Blueberry Pie

 - Trim the pie dough edges and crimp them using your finger or a fork.
 Then place the dough in the fridge while you make the filling and lattice (directions for lattice below)

-In a large bowl toss together the blueberries, lemon juice, sugar, salt, coriander, cinnamon , all spice, vanilla extract and tapioca starch in a large bowl, folding with a flexible spatula until well combined.
+- In a large bowl toss together the blueberries, lemon juice, sugar, salt, cardamom, cinnamon, all spice, vanilla extract, cornstarch and flour in a large bowl, folding with a flexible spatula until well combined.

-Sprinkle pie crust with a dusting of tapioca starch and then scrape the berry mixture into a prepared pie shell and top with remaining dough, using a solid sheet, cutouts, or a simple lattice-top design.
+- Sprinkle pie crust with crust dust flour and sugar and then scrape the berry mixture into a prepared pie shell and top with remaining dough, using a solid sheet, cutouts, or a simple lattice-top design.

-Continue baking until filling is bubbling even in the very center of the pie, about 15 minutes longer.
+- Continue baking until filling is bubbling even in the very center of the pie, about 15 minutes longer.
 The time can vary considerably depending on the thickness and type of pie plate.
 Mine usually takes 1hr 15-20 minutes and I use my thicker ceramic pie plate.
+To be precise, I strongly recommend using an instant read thermometer - the the internal temperature of the filling should be around 200-213°F (93-101°C) when done.

 - Prepare the top lattice crust: Roll out the second pie crust to a roughly 11-inch diameter (slightly smaller than the bottom crust).